 - Just like humans, dogs’ skin must be protected from the sun’s harmful UV rays.
 Melanoma can occur in all dogs, but breeds with darker skin have more melanin and are in greater risk of getting skin cancer if unprotected.
 Steer clear from using human sun block on your dog which can sometimes contain toxic or harmful ingredients.
-The safest option is to buy canine sun block wipes at the pet store, and wipe your dog’s skin, nose, ears, and paws, before going outdoors.
+The safest option is to use canine sun block wipes, wipe your dog’s skin, nose, ears, and paws, before going outdoors.

-- Provide a shaded area, where your dog can go to get out of the sun.
-A tent, dog house, or even an outdoor table draped in an airy tablecloth, are great areas where they can go under or into to say cool.
+- Provide a shaded area where your dog can go to get out of the sun.
+A tent, dog house, or even an outdoor table draped in an airy tablecloth, are great areas where they can go under or into to stay cool.

 - Never leave your dog outside while you are away at work, shopping, or running errands and under no circumstances should you leave your dog spend the night outdoors.
 Dogs could suffer from dehydration and heat stroke if left out in hot arid conditions, even for a short period of time, which could result in death.

-- The most important water safety tip is to never leave your dog unattended while playing around or in a pool.
+- Never leave your dog unattended while playing around or in a pool.

 - If your dog is small or is not a strong swimmer, make sure to dress them in appropriate water safety gear.

 - Underground pools should be gated to prevent accidental drowning.